Bild von Patrick Huber

 © Tiss.
 Patrick Huber

 Univ.
 Prof. Dipl.-Ing.
 Dr. techn.
-Patrick Huber was appointed University Professor for Reinforced Concrete and Solid Construction at the Vienna University of Technology with effect from September 1, 2024.
-He is assigned to the Institute of Load-bearing Structures (E212) at the Faculty of Civil and Environmental Engineering at TU Wien.
+Patrick Huber was appointed University Professor for Reinforced Concrete and Solid Construction at the TU Wien with effect from September 1, 2024.
+He is assigned to the Institute of Structural Engineering (E212) at the Faculty of Civil and Environmental Engineering at TU Wien.

-Patrick Huber's scientific home is now the research area of reinforced concrete and solid construction (E212-02) at the aforementioned institute, which he also heads.
+Patrick Huber's scientific home is now the Research Unit of Structural Concrete (E212-02) at the aforementioned institute, which he also heads.
 His research focuses on the digital planning and fabrication of concrete components, the realistic description of the component behavior of newly developed and existing concrete components (including fatigue, load-bearing behavior, creep and shrinkage) and the strengthening of existing structures.

 Publications by Patrick Huber in the Scopus, opens an external URL in a new window database and in ResposiTUm, opens an external URL in a new window.